 Self-observation and self-reading can be a very dangerous path to follow.
 Lying ourselves is generally presented to ourselves as a mean to preservation.

-Although self-reading might be highly tempting, especially for beginners, it’s not recommended.
+Although self-reading might be highly tempting, especially for beginners, it is not recommended.

-The so-called Active type of energy is associated to the notion of Salt.
+The so-called Active type of energy is associated with the notion of Salt.
 Not to be confused with the material!
-This type of energy means that we have the initiative, respectively it’s the result of our direct and immediate action.
+This type of energy means that we have the initiative, respectively it is the result of our direct and immediate action.

 The second type of energy is what I called Reactive, but generally it is called Passive.
-It’s associated to Sulfur.
-It’s an important aspect to understand: each energy is actually active, but in a different manner.
+It is associated with Sulfur.
+It is an important aspect to understand: each energy is active but differently.
 The Reactive energy is a response to external impulses (stimuli).

 The third type of energy is bipolar, can act both as Active and Reactive in different circumstances and its fundamental attribute is to maintain the balance between the previous two energies (forces).
 This type of energy, allegorically, is associated to Mercury.

-The three energies may also be associated to what some people call subconscious, unconscious and conscious.
-I’m afraid, this fancy, to some extent Jungian terms, may be more confusing than effective.
-People tend to interpret and associate these abstract definitions to various different psychic functions.
+The three energies may also be associated with what some people call subconscious, unconscious and conscious.
+I am afraid, this fancy, to some extent Jungian terms, may be more confusing than effective.
+People tend to interpret and associate these abstract definitions with various psychic functions.
 Not always and not for everybody is clear what exactly ‘subconscious’ or ‘unconscious’ practically means.

-In practical terms, the first energy represents our action, the second one our intention, while the third one represent the result.
+In practical terms, the first energy represents our action, the second one our intention, while the third one represents the result.

-Bear in mind, this is a process, what begun with the action represented by the first card, will end, will materialize into the twelfth card.
+Bear in mind; this is a process, what begun with the action represented by the first card, will end, will materialise into the twelfth card.

-The reason why most of the predictions prove to be accurate, is that vast majority of the people resisting to changes making the future pretty predictable.
+The reason why most of the predictions prove to be accurate is that vast majority of the people resisting the changes making the future pretty predictable.

-It’s also an important aspect, this is the current course of action.
+It is also an important aspect; this is the current course of action.
 The free will means that we always have alternatives and we can make changes, choose a different path.
 The future is fluid, most of the time changes are possible.

-The first 3 cards represent Assiah, the World of Action, associated to the element Fire which represent our instincts.
-It also represents our day by day life on Earth, respectively our immediate actions and reactions.
+The first three cards represent Assiah, the World of Action, associated with the element Fire which represents our instincts.
+It also represents our day to day life on Earth, respectively our immediate actions and reactions.

-The World of Action is associated to Nigredo, the first stage of the Great Work.
+The World of Action is associated with Nigredo, the first stage of the Great Work.